PoisotLab/ms_svd_networks/manuscript.md

 ## SVD entropy compared to traditional measures of network complexity

-The relationship of SVD entropy was then compared to some of the more traditional measures of complexity, namely nestedness ($\mathit{\eta}$, which is a measure of network topology) and connectance ($\mathit{Co}$, a *defacto* measure of complexity after species richness), alongside this we also included spectral radius ($\mathit{\rho$}).
+The relationship of SVD entropy was then compared to some of the more traditional measures of complexity, namely nestedness ($\mathit{\eta}$, following @Bastolla2009ArcMut), connectance ($\mathit{Co}$), and the spectral radius of the network ($\mathit{\rho$}, following @Staniczenko2013GhoNes).

 The nestedness of a network is a measure of the degree of overlap between species links (or strategies), where larger assemblages are made up of a subset of smaller ones that share common interactions.
-Networks with a higher degree of nestedness could be considered simpler than when compared to networks with a higher degree of nestedness. <!--- nestedness was calculated from {EcologicalNetworks} which follows @Bastolla2009ArcMut - should we write out the fancy maths or is it enough to link? ---> Connectance is concerned with the realised number of interactions (links) in an ecological network and is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network
+Networks with a higher degree of nestedness could be considered simpler than when compared to networks with a higher degree of nestedness.
+Connectance is concerned with the realised number of interactions (links) in an ecological network and is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network @Martinez1992ConCon.
-@Martinez1992ConCon.
 This has been shown to be a good estimate of a community's resilience to perturbation [@Dunne2002NetStr].
 The spectral radius of a matrix is the largest absolute value of its eigenvalues, which, in addition to being presented as a measure of network complexity has also been suggested as an indicator of the ability of a system to dampen disturbances @Phillips2011StrEco.

 ## Assessing stability through targeted extinctions